varabyte/kobweb/README.md

 ```

 > [!IMPORTANT]
-> When you declare a `ComponentStyle`, it must be public.
+> When you declare a `CssStyle`, it must be public.
 This is because code gets generated inside a `main.kt` file by
 > the Kobweb Gradle plugin, and that code needs to be able to access your style in order to register it.
 >
 > In general, it's a good idea to think of styles as global anyway, since technically they all live in a globally